videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Extras

-You can also pass this processed stream during initialization of the meeting as well
+You can also pass the processed stream during initialization of the meeting.

 ```js
 // Import package